Table of Contents

 What is Tax Invoice?

-A tax invoice is a document outlining the appropriate tax, that a certified seller gives to the customer of their goods and services.
-It will usually include the product name and description, the invoice date, the invoice number, and the services performed.
+A tax invoice outlines the appropriate tax that a certified seller gives to the customer of their goods and services.
+It will usually include the product invoice name and description, the invoice date, the invoice number, and the services performed.

 The seller must charge services tax or goods tax amount for each service or product sold.
 If you undertake a taxable sale, your GST-registered customers will need an invoice from you to claim their purchase-related tax credits.
 It is provided when anything is sold to resell it.

 These tax invoices might be duplicates or originals, depending on the circumstances.
 Because there are no such restrictions, product supply may be changed based on the availability of registered providers.

 Creating a valid tax invoice for your accounting purposes is a task that requires serious precision and is usually done through a fixed module.
 The following are the steps of how a sales tax invoice is generated:

 - On the right side of the header, include the name, logo, post, phone number, and email of the businesses.

 - Type your customer’s name and contact details of your customers as the seller’s identification after entering the details of your business.

 - Add the invoice date and number, and GST registration number before entering the payment due date and amount purchased.